br0ast/KRaE-lab/lesson3/lesson3.md

 * Pokémon <br>
 * Evolution, with its subclasses LevelBasedEvolution and TradeBasedEvolution <br>
-* Condition, with its sublcasses Level and Trade <br>
+* EvolutionCondition, with its sublcasses Level and Trade <br>

 An evolution has one **evolvingPokemon** and an **evolvedPokemon** and **hasCondition** one of the two conditions.